this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/solution.md

 - Entry time and time spent in the hazard zone
 - Heart Rate Variability

-These variables are to be measured by a sensor.
+These variables are to be measured by sensors.

-(Description of the solution)

 For more information on each component, please refer to the contents below.